zphixon/nccl/README.md

         /var/www/html
 ```

+`nccl` stores your configuration internally as a tree.
+Leaf nodes are referred
+to as "values," and branch nodes are referred to as "keys."
+So, in this example,
+`root` is a key, and `/var/www/html` is its value.

 ### Inheritance

 Nccl lets you define your own configuration to inherit from.
 Just use
 `nccl::parse_file_with` with the result from the configuration you would like
 to inherit from.

+Note, if a key is present in both the parent configuration and the child
+configuration, the key will not be duplicated.
+Values that are present in both
+configurations with the same path will be duplicated.

 inherit.nccl: